gypsyplayer/gypsyplayer/README.md

 🎓 I am a junior engineer in electronics and embbeded systems

-👀 I’m interested in embedded hardware and software development
+👀 I’m interested in embedded hardware and software development, especially for eco-responsible applications

-🌱 I’m currently learning C for embedded solutions (especially ARM STM32 targets)
+🌱 I’m currently learning C/C++ on Linux for embedded solutions